-Tsukiji — literally meaning “reclaimed land”— is the site of Tsukiji Market (itself more commonly known as just 'Tsukiji’).
+Tsukiji — literally meaning “reclaimed land”— was the original site of Tsukiji Market (itself more commonly known as just ‘Tsukiji’).

-Located in Tokyo, Japan, it is one of the largest wholesale food markets of any kind, as well as the biggest fish and seafood market in the world.
+Located in Tokyo, Japan, it was one of the largest wholesale food markets of any kind, as well as the biggest fish and seafood market in the world.

-Nowhere else on earth will you find so many people so knowledgeable about fish and seafood.
-Stalls are often family-run and its workers have spent decades specialising in just a few varieties of produce.
+Nowhere else in the world would you have found so many people so knowledgeable about fish and seafood.
+Stalls were often family-run and its workers spent decades specialising in just a few varieties of produce.

 These images showcased are but an excerpt from my self published photobook of the same title.

 A Kickstarter campaign for publishing this photobook is planned for 2019.

 Sign up to my Tsukiji Photobook mailing list to stay updated.